B. A., LL. B.

 - Residential Tenancies

-Natalie has acted as junior counsel to Richard Niall QC, Melinda Richards SC, Kristen Walker QC, Susan Brennan SC, and Guy Gilbert.
+Natalie has acted as junior counsel to Richard Niall QC, Melinda Richards SC, Susan Brennan SC Kristen Walker QC, Paul O’Grady QC and Guy Gilbert SC.

 - Victorian Women Lawyers